MaratSaidov/torch-practices/README.md

 # Torch Practices
-Understanding useful tools &amp; scripts for the development with PyTorch.
+Collecting useful tools &amp; scripts for the development with PyTorch.

 To evaluate model size in RAM use `model_size_counter.py`: